ToniWonKanobi/theoveranalyzed.net/posts/2015/3/13/conversations-with-apples-brand.md

 <p><img class="screenshot" src="http://d.pr/i/Npp2+" alt="Conversations with Apple's Brand" title="Conversations with Apple's Brand">

-I haven't linked to much from Horace Dediu much on this site, mostly because I haven't been following him until a few days ago.[^bt] He had some great thoughts on Apple's historical approach to technology in culture.
+I haven't linked to much from Horace Dediu much on this site, mostly because I haven't been following him until a few days ago.[^1] He had some great thoughts on Apple's historical approach to technology in culture.

 He takes us through the 80's/90's: